I know it’s tough. Your pain is real and sometimes suffocating.

 You may very well find meaningful work, and possibly get married and have children.
 You can begin now writing a really great legacy you’ll leave behind…of a person who is a survivor, an overcomer.

 Perhaps you are a high school student who is being bullied and doesn’t fit in.
-You feel alone, awkward and depressed.
+You feel alone, awkward, and depressed.
 Quite honestly, there are very few of us who get through high school feeling cool.
-It is one rare mix of personality, talents and looks that find high school a breeze.
-For most, it’s a challenge.
-But once you are out of high school and maybe onto college you will very likely find yourpeople.
-People who getyou.
+It is one rare mix of personality, talents, and looks that finds high school a breeze.
+For most, it’s a challenge, and the overwhelming feelings many experience are one of the main causes of high school suicide.
+But take courage.
+Remember that these circumstances, and these struggles, won’t last.
+Once you are out of high school and maybe onto college, you will very likely find your people.
+People who “get” you.
 Don’t miss out on developing these really cool friendships because high school sucks.

-Or perhaps you’ve experienced something traumatic…abuse, rape, death and it’s hard to pick up on go on.
+Or perhaps you’ve experienced something traumatic…abuse, rape, death, and it’s hard to pick up and go on.
 I’m sorry this has happened to you, I know it is hard.
-But I also believe you can overcome.
+But I also know that sucide is preventable with support, and you can overcome your struggles to lead a fuller life.
 Just like Mariah – I shared her video on my Guest Blog.
 Click the link to check it out.
 She was bullied, raped, depressed and attempted suicide, but survived.
 She has since graduated from college, gotten married, and is loving life.
 What if her attempt had succeeded?

 Be the bold one who fights through your pain, and stands up to the challenges of life with grace, confidence and joy.

 First of all, I care!
 I wouldn’t have done the work I’ve done for the last 40 years if I didn’t care.
 Second, ALL the staff at TheHopeLine care.
-Many of our HopeCoaches have experienced pain, too, and that’s why they want to help you.
-TheHopeLine is available 24/7.
-Chat with us anytime!!
+Many of our HopeCoaches have experienced pain, too, and that’s why they want to chat with you or, if they aren’t available, sign up for an e-mail mentor.
+Get Help!!

 And there are many more places you can go where people will care.
 It’s important for you to look for these places, so that you can talk about your pain.
 Walk into a local church and talk with a pastor.
 Or find a counseling center and talk with a counselor.
 There are many free counseling options if you look for them.
 And if you have family or if you are living at home.
 PLEASE talk to your parents.